Running in minutes.

 Chalie auto-generates secrets and stores all configuration via the web UI.
 The only runtime option is the port:

 Voice is installed automatically and appears when its dependencies are available.
-Pass --disable-voice to skip it.
+Pass --no-voice to skip it.

 Before going public